 This WPA (Works Progress Administration) mural created in 1939 by Peggy Strong is original to the Museum building when it was first built as a Post Office.
 It depicts the history of the postal service in the region and belongs to the people of the USA.
 It is cataloged by the Smithsonian.

 This beautiful, fully operational 1919 Wurlitzer pipe organ from a local movie theater was restored and installed in the Museum’s performance center in 1989.
 Curtains behind the organ open to view the full installation, featuring pipes and a variety of operational musical instruments used to add sound effects to organ accompaniments.
+View a demonstration of our 100 year old Wurlitzer Pipe Organ.

 From the earliest days of settlement, Wenatchee’s future depended on transportation in and out of the valley.
 The Great Northern Railway arrived in 1892, connecting the Wenatchee Valley to the rest of the U.S.